 Now let's take advantage of Sumo's out-of-the-box Apps to analyze our AWS Elastic Load Balancing (ALB) metrics.
 Follow these instructions:

-From the App Catalog, search for and select the app.
+In the App Catalog, search for the AWS Elastic Load Balancing Metrics app and select it..

 To install the app, click Add to Library and complete the following fields: